The Vermont Statutes Online

 (b) Adoption of Residential Building Energy Standards (RBES).
 Residential construction shall be in compliance with the standards adopted by the Commissioner of Public Service in accordance with subsection (c) of this section.

 (c) Revision and interpretation of energy standards.
 The Commissioner of Public Service shall amend and update the RBES by means of administrative rules adopted in accordance with 3 V.S.A. chapter 25.
 On or before January 1, 2011, the Commissioner shall complete rulemaking to amend the energy standards to ensure that, to comply with the standards, residential construction must be designed and constructed in a manner that complies with the 2009 edition of the IECC.
-After January 1, 2011, the Commissioner shall ensure that appropriate revisions are made promptly after the issuance of updated standards for residential construction under the IECC.
+After January 1, 2011, the Commissioner may direct the timely and appropriate revision of the RBES after the issuance of updated standards for residential construction under the IECC.
 The Department of Public Service shall provide technical assistance and expert advice to the Commissioner in the interpretation of the RBES and in the formulation of specific proposals for amending the RBES.
 Prior to final adoption of each required revision of the RBES, the Department of Public Service shall convene an Advisory Committee to include one or more mortgage lenders, builders, building designers, utility representatives, and other persons with experience and expertise, such as consumer advocates and energy conservation experts.
 The Advisory Committee may provide the Commissioner with additional recommendations for revision of the RBES.

 (1) Any amendments to the RBES shall be: